This was my first proper attempt at raw edge applique and free motion embroidery.

 I did this on an old towel to avoid having to move it at the ironing stage.

-Iron your scaps to the first side of the bondaweb.
+Iron your scraps to the first side of the fusible web.

 Carefully turn over and peel of the backing sheet.